• Home

 For example, instead of hiring several team members with full salaries to process accounts, you could take advantage of a smaller team and let the software handle the mundane tasks.

-This is especially relevant with accounting.
+This is especially relevant to accounting.
 In the past, much paperwork caused employees to process it manually.
 With the advent of accounting software, it has become much simpler to find data when you need it.

 Another way to save on employee costs is by not needing to hire tech support to install software and set it up on local systems.